Builder and long-time Russell resident John Corvinelli calls his town “a hidden gem, a place that when people come to see it, they stay.”

 There are sports and recreation facilities along with an expanding medical centre, restaurants, a new 4,000-square-foot library, a modern fire hall with helicopter pad, and 5 schools and churches!
 On the outskirts sits a new, 40,000-square-foot Foodlands grocery store and Home Hardware.

-As well, retail giant Amazon is opening a massive distribution centre ten minutes from Russell.
-The one-million-square-foot facility will employ about 1,000 people.
+As well, retail giant Amazon has a massive distribution centre ten minutes from Russell.
+The one-million-square-foot facility employs hundreds of people.

 Continuity and community